Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Bighorn Sheep

-The males (called rams) have the large curved horns that they are named for.
+The males (called rams) have the large curved horns they are named for.
 The females (called ewes) have much shorter, slightly curved horns that do not bend down and around.

 Similar to bears, where they feed will depend on the season.
-Bighorn sheep prefer cooler weather, so they spend the warmer summers in the alpine area.
+Bighorn sheep prefer cooler weather, so they spend the warmer summers high in the alpine area.

-The winters are spent lower in the valley.
+The winters are spent feeding lower in the valley.
 Therefore, winter is the best time to see these guys as they descend from high altitudes.

-We saw them in the fall, but they were still quite high along the roadways.
 Look along the main Hwy 16 east of Jasper or on Miette Road.
 Another place to try is along the Icefields Parkway drive, as they will come onto the road to lick salt.

 Moose